ahgraber/AIMLbling-about/content/blog/typos-part-1/index.md

 1. Probabilistically identify the typo location (index) and identify the character.
 2. Given the location, probabilistically select the edit operation.
 3. Given the edit operation and the character, induce the typo:
-   - If the edit is `delete`, we insert.
+   - If the edit is `delete`, insert.
-   - If the edit is `insert`, we delete.
+   - If the edit is `insert`, delete.
-   - If the edit is `substitute`, we invert the correction matrix and probabilistically select the new character to swap in
+   - If the edit is `substitute`, invert the correction matrix and probabilistically select the new character to swap in
-   - If the edit is `transpose`, we swap the character with its following neighbor.
+   - If the edit is `transpose`, swap the character with its following neighbor.

-For the sake of the upcoming experiments, I also add a modifier to introduce typos at a given rate per input sentence.
+For the sake of the upcoming experiments, I also include the ability to introduce typos at a given rate per input sentence.
 A rate of `0.5` means that, on average, half of the words will have typos.
 However, this could be every-other-word, or multiple typos could be induced in an individual word.

+### Results

 <!-- markdownlint-disable MD033 -->
 <table>